Last chance to vote in Channelwise Awards survey - IT-Online

-The next few days are the last chance for reseller partners to cast their vote in the Channelwise Awards, that recognise and salute the cream of our industry.
+The next few days are the last chance for reseller partners to vote in the Channelwise Awards, that recognise and salute the cream of our industry.

 Voting has been extended, and will close at midnight on this Thursday, 7 March 2019.